RIP: Google Authorship

 The ever-changing machine that is Google has changed another feature in its quest to make a smoother user experience.
 On the chopping block this time?
 Google authorship.
-As of yesterday, Google authorship tags no longer show up in search results.
+As of yesterday, Google authorship tags no longer appear in search results.

 And now it’s gone.

-Google’s Webmaster Trends Analyst John Mueller shared that the Google authorship tag “[wasn’t] as useful to our users as we’d hoped.”
-He also reports that “removing authorship generally does not seem to reduce traffic to sites.
+Google’s Webmaster Trends Analyst John Mueller shared that the Google authorship tag “[wasn’t] as useful to our users as hoped.”
+However, he also reports that “removing authorship generally does not reduce site traffic.
 Nor does it increase clicks on ads.”

-Fun for webmasters?
+Fun for web admins?
 Sure.
 Interesting for users?
 Yes.

 But useful?
 Not so much.

-Our own CEO Garry Grant reached out to Mueller, asking if it would be safe to say that you should remove the Google authorship tag from your current website, and if it were at all relevant to keep it.
+Our CEO Garry Grant reached out to Mueller, asking if it would be safe to say that you should remove the Google authorship tag from your current website and if it was relevant to keep it.
 Mueller answered:

-Basically, Google authorship will remain, but it will just kind of… be there.
-Not doing anything meaningful for anyone (other than for added convenience), but not really hurting anyone either.
+Google authorship will remain, but it will just be there.
+Not doing anything meaningful for anyone (other than for added convenience), but not hurting anyone either.

-Our CEO added that “We have removed the tag as its one more line of unnecessary code on a web page.”
+Our CEO added, “We have removed the tag as it’s one more line of unnecessary code on a web page.”

 While it’s helpful that Google is diligently keeping track of what features people are using, we’re curious to see how authors will react.

 In any case, Google authorship is dead.
-That’s one less thing Internet marketing companies have to worry about.
+So that’s one less thing Internet marketing companies have to worry about.

 It’s like the Clash asks: “Should I stay or should I go?”
 Sorry, authorship; Google’s decided you’ve got to go.